shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

 **DISCLAIMER**

-This demo/lab contains only a portion of new features and enhancements in Microsoft Power BI.
+This demo lab contains only a portion of new features and enhancements in Microsoft Power BI.
 Some of the features might change in future releases of the product.
 In this demo/lab, you will learn about some, but not all, new features.